 - increase the number of micro-chipped domestic animals in order to assist Animal Management Officers with animal identification

-- improve the rate of reuniting impounded dogs with owners
+- continue reuniting impounded animals with owners where possible

 - maximise animal owner compliance with domestic animal laws, orders and regulations